maidsafe/rfcs/proposed/0006-Launcher.md

 ## Share Directory App Flow

-- User can grant an App a read access to a directory.
-When this is done the `DirectoryKey` is appended to `Vec<DirectoryKey>` for the App in `<LAUNCHER-CONFIG-FILE>`.
-At this point the Launcher will fetch that directory, decrypt/decode it and append crypto key for the App to allow Read Access.
-After that the Launcher will encrypt/encode the directory and put it back in the Netowrk.
-So from this point onwards, the current App along with other Apps whose crypto keys are used in encryption will be able to read the contents.
-Write access will be possessed by only one App which would have the ownership keys.
+- User can grant an App a read and/or write access to a directory.
+When this is done the information is appended to `Vec<(DirectoryKey, CryptoKeys)>` for the App in `<LAUNCHER-CONFIG-FILE>`.

 ## Remove App Flow